Berlioz statue

 15 January: death of Prosper Berlioz, youngest brother of Hector

-2 April: Adèle Berlioz marries Marc Suat
+2 April: Adèle Berlioz marries the solicitor Marc Suat

 1840